 Yes, they are available at a cost of £250 plus VAT and will be filled once (see above for details).
 Parish councils also have the option to 'shop around' for the bins: as long as we approve the location and the parish council confirms that salt will be for use on the public highway then we will also fill these bins once.
-However, requests for new bins received after November 1st will be not processed until the following spring in readiness for installation for the following winter
+However, requests for new bins received after 1 November will not be processed until the following spring in readiness for installation for the following winter.

 What colours of salt bins are available?

-Generally all new salt bins will be green in colour, unless they are in a rural area, where yellow may be used to make them more visible
+Generally all new salt bins are green unless they are in a rural area, where yellow may be used to make them more visible

 Will the bins have locks on them?